The Story of the Last Chrysanthemums: Plot

-Otoku goes to meet Kiku's brother to beg that he be given an acting role in Tokyo, re-using the famous family name.
-He agrees that Kiku can play the part he was due to play on two conditions: one, that his acting has improved; two, that he and Otoku separate, as this is needed to reconcile with their father.
-Fuku returns with Otoku to fetch Kiku.
+Otoku goes to meet Kiku's brother to beg for an acting role for Kiku in Tokyo, allowing him to reclaim the family's famous name.
+His brother agrees on two conditions: first, that Kiku's acting has improved, and second, that he and Otoku separate, as this is necessary to reconcile with their father.
+Fuku, Kiku's brother, returns with Otoku to fetch Kiku.

-Kiku gives a bravura performance of Sumizome, a difficult and critical female role.
-He has at last found his niche and the fame he had always sought as a kabuki actor.
-Otoku watches sadly from the wings, but she is happy for him.
-The family agree that Kiku may perform in Tokyo.
-As Kiku boards the train to Tokyo Otoku cannot be found, and Fuku hands him a letter from her, explaining everything.
-His companions explain that he must continue to Tokyo in order to make Otoku's sacrifice worthwhile.
-He is a success.
+Kiku delivers a bravura performance of Sumizome, a challenging and critical female role.
+He has finally found his niche and the fame he has always sought as a kabuki actor.
+Otoku watches sadly from the wings but is happy for him.
+The family agrees that Kiku may perform in Tokyo.
+As Kiku boards the train to Tokyo, Otoku cannot be found, and Fuku hands him a letter from her explaining everything.
+His companions urge him to continue to Tokyo to make Otoku's sacrifice worthwhile.
+Kiku becomes a success.

-The Tokyo troupe visit Osaka and have a triumphant welcome.
-Kiku's father says that Kiku may take pride of place in the river parade after the performance.
-The landlord comes and tells Kiku that Otoku is ill and will die that night.
-Kiku hesitates as it is his evening of glory, but his father forces him, saying how much Otoku helped him.
-Ultimately Kiku's father accepts Kiku's marriage to Otoku and Kiku tells her this, but this reconciliation comes only when she is already on her deathbed (due, by implication, to tuberculosis).
-Proud that he is at last happy, she urges him to join the river parade because the audience is waiting to see and praise him.
+When the Tokyo troupe visits Osaka, they receive a triumphant welcome.
+Kiku's father allows Kiku to take pride of place in the river parade after the performance.
+However, the landlord informs Kiku that Otoku is gravely ill and will die that night.
+Kiku hesitates, as it is his evening of glory, but his father insists, reminding him of how much Otoku has helped him.
+Ultimately, Kiku's father accepts Kiku's marriage to Otoku, and Kiku shares this news with her.
+However, this reconciliation comes only when she is already on her deathbed (implied to be due to tuberculosis).
+Proud that Kiku is finally happy, Otoku urges him to join the river parade, as the audience is waiting to see and praise him.

-She dies, while the theater's parade led by her husband can be heard in the distance.
+She dies while the sounds of the theater's parade, led by her husband, can be heard in the distance.